Dr Claire Fitzsimons

 In 2012 I was appointed as a Chancellor's Research Fellow at the University of Edinburgh (2012-2018).
 My research fellowship was focused on sedentary behaviour in older adults.
 Time spent sedentary has been linked to diabetes, cardiovascular disease and some cancers.
 My fellowship explored how older people perceive sedentary behaviours, the health risks and testing out possible interventions.

-I am currently a Lecturer in Phyiscal Activity for Health in the Phyiscal Activity for Health Research Centre at the University of Edinburgh.
-I am currently working on a number of research projects with both older adults and stroke survivors to encourage reducing and breaking up sedentary behaviours.
+I am currently a Lecturer in Physical Activity for Health in the Physical Activity for Health Research Centre (PAHRC) at the University of Edinburgh.
+I am currently working on a number of research projects to encourage breaking up sedentary behaviour in hybrid/working at home desk-based workers and in people who have had a stroke.
+I am also developing new research areas around physical activity during the menopause life stage and the measurement of muscle strength and balance in adults/older adults.

 Undergraduate teaching